 Tap or click a particular body part or organ to highlight it and view the related article with more information on it.

-You can additionally use the Related Anatomy and the Related Systems tabs to view related articles.
+You can also use the Related Anatomy and the Related Systems tabs to view related articles.

 At any point, you can refresh the view to default by tapping or clicking the refresh button under the human body.

 Additionally, you can use the Symptom Checker feature to check possible symptoms and related conditions.

 The daily calorie target is the recommended calorie intake for you based on your lifestyle, weight goal and other profile information.